Bedangi/MedKare/README.md

-# Medkare/n
+# Medkare
-A. It is a mental health website which includes :
+A. It is a mental health website which includes :/n
       i) Anxiety Test
       ii) Psychometric Test
       iii) Personality Test